EugenMayer/chef-oh_my_zsh/README.md

 end
 ```

+## Tests

+You can run the test using kitchen

+    chef exec kitchen converge

 ## Credits

 This cookbook is heavily based on https://github.com/lxmx/chef-oh-my-zsh so a lot of credits go to Vasily Mikhaylichenko